 This command sets the path to the variable on the server.

 Some CloverDX functions requires JDK to work correctly, therefore we do not recommend having only JRE installed.

 Apache Tomcat Context Parameters Do Not Have Any Effect

 Tomcat may sometimes ignore some context parameters.
 It may cause strange CloverDX Server behavior, since it appears as configured, but only partially.
 Some parameters are accepted, some are ignored.
-This issue is rare, however it may occur in some environments.
+This issue is rare; however, it may occur in some environments.
 Such behavior is consistent, so restart has no effect.
-It's possibly related to Tomcat issues: Bug #47516 and Bug #50700 To avoid this, please use a properties file instead of context parameters to configure CloverDX Server.
+It’s possibly related to Tomcat issues: Bug #47516 and Bug #50700 To avoid this, configure CloverDX Server using the properties file instead of context parameters.

 Tomcat Log File catalina.out Is Missing on Windows

 Tomcat start batch files for Windows aren’t configured to create the

 catalina.out file which contains the standard output of the application.